 Orange,Pineaple,Steal Water,Milk,Blubbery

 As you can see from the code (line 27) we create link between Nuts and Steal water with probability around 90%, so it means that in output more than 90% transaction that contains Nuts will contain Steal water.
 Transaction creating process based on uniform distribution with doubled Oranges and Milk (see init list of products).
 Ok, in the result of basket analysis we expect to see Nuts - Steal water pair.
-It can be done with next R script: Pay attention to the line 7, method read list of transaction from the file and can be configured with the next options:
+It can be done with next R script:

 file – csv/txt